 We recommend installing CrashPlan on both the “Mac side” and the “Windows side.”
 This gives your files the best protection.
 You'll be able to back up the Windows side only when Windows is running and the Mac side only when Mac is running.

 Note that Windows and Mac are treated as entirely separate computers, so if you'd like to take advantage of CrashPlan for Home subscription features on both Windows and Mac, you'll need two licenses.

-Yes, you can back up your Entourage files.
+Yes, you can back up both Outlook for Mac and Entourage files.

 Currently, we do not support backing up mapped drives.
 A full technical explanation and (unsupported) workaround can be found in our Back Up A Windows Network Drive article.

 Yes.
 Please follow the instructions in the Enabling Windows EFS Support tutorial.